CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Proposed Method: CHIMERA

 \subsection{Global-Local Consistency Score (GLCS)}

-\textbf{Motivation.} FID\(_{\text{local}}\)~\cite{heusel2017fid}, FID\(_{\text{global}}\)~\cite{heusel2017fid}, LPIPS~\cite{zhang2018lpips}, and PPL~\cite{Karras2019ppl} are commonly used for quantitative evaluation for image morphing task (see Fig.~\ref{sec:experiment}).
-However, these metrics are not aligned with human perception of morphing quality.
-LPIPS and PPL only measure the similarity between adjacent images, and thus sequences that deviate from the input images \(A\) and \(B\) may still obtain low scores as long as nearby images remain similar.
-For example, in Fig.~\ref{fig:glcs_qual}~(2), the first row yields lower LPIPS and PPL values than the second row, even though the latter is visually superior.
-FID\(_{\text{local}}\) also fails to reflect perceptual domain consistency because it averages the distribution gap between \(A,B\) and all morphing images without considering the interpolation ratio.
+\textbf{Motivation.} FID\(_{\text{local}}\)~\cite{heusel2017fid}, FID\(_{\text{global}}\)~\cite{heusel2017fid}, LPIPS~\cite{zhang2018lpips}, and PPL~\cite{karras2020analyzing} are widely used for quantitative morphing evaluation (see \cref{sec:experiment}).
+However, they often misalign with perceived morphing quality.
+LPIPS and PPL only measure adjacent-image similarity, and thus sequences that deviate from the input images \(A\) and \(B\) can still score well if local changes are small.
+For example, in \cref{fig:anchor_glcs}-(b)-(2), the \textit{second} row yields lower LPIPS and PPL than the \textit{third}, even though the latter is visually superior.
+FID\(_{\text{local}}\) also fails to reflect perceptual domain consistency, as it averages the distribution gap between \(A,B\) and all intermediates without considering the interpolation ratio.
 Consequently, it often favors images that resemble both inputs simultaneously rather than those forming a natural transition.
-As shown in Fig.~\ref{fig:glcs_qual}~(2), FID\(_{\text{local}}\) incorrectly prefers the third row over the second, despite the second showing clearer preservation of domain characteristics (e.g., stone texture and facial identity).
-To address these perceptual limitations, we propose the \textbf{G}lobal--\textbf{L}ocal \textbf{C}onsistency \textbf{S}core (GLCS), which jointly evaluates domain consistency and smoothness in a morphing-aware manner.
+As shown in \cref{fig:anchor_glcs}-(b)-(2), FID\(_{\text{local}}\) incorrectly prefers the \textit{first} row over the \textit{third}, even though the third better preserves the domain characteristics (e.g., stone texture and facial identity).
+To address these issues, we propose the Global-Local Consistency Score (GLCS), motivated by the observations in \cref{Sec:PreNObs}, where the domain-consistency and smoothness analysis align well with human perception.
+GLCS further shows 80\% agreement with user study preferences (\cref{exp:eval}), providing a morphing-specific metric that jointly measures domain consistency and smoothness.